IMF sidesteps clash with U.S. over funding, delays shareholding changes to 2023

 WASHINGTON (Reuters) - The International Monetary Fund said on Friday its 189 member countries had agreed to maintain the IMF’s $1 trillion in total lending resources while delaying changes to its shareholding structure to as late as December 2023.

+The move ends a deadlock with the United States, which had opposed shareholding changes that would give a bigger voice to China and other large, fast-growing emerging markets in a review process that was due for completion this year.

-IMF Managing Director Kristalina Georgieva announced the decision at the Fund’s and World Bank’s annual meetings, saying that the move will provide confidence that the IMF can adequately support members as they deal with slowing global growth.
+IMF Managing Director Kristalina Georgieva announced the decision at the Fund’s and World Bank’s annual meetings, saying that the initiative will provide confidence that the IMF can adequately support member countries as they deal with slowing global growth.

-The move is a recognition that the current review of its quota - or shareholding system - was not going to result in changes that would grant more power to growing emerging markets such as China and Brazil in the face of U.S. opposition.
+The U.S. Treasury, which holds an effective veto over major Fund decisions, had endorsed the move.

-U.S. Treasury Secretary Steven Mnuchin said at the IMF’s spring meetings in April that the United States opposes increasing overall funding and shareholding quotas.
+At IMF and World Bank meetings in April, U.S. Treasury Secretary Steven Mnuchin said that he opposed increasing overall funding and shareholding quotas, but wanted to maintain the IMF’s lending power.

 “In our view, the IMF currently has ample resources to achieve its mission,” he said at the time.